Outside Clubs and Societies

 All of the groups presented here welcome you, whether you're an amateur, a student, or a professional.

 American Entomological Society

-The American Entomological Society (AES), founded in 1859, is the oldest continuously-operating entomological society in the Americas.
+The American Entomological Society (AES), founded in 1859, is the oldest continuously operating entomological society in the Americas.
 AES welcomes anyone with an interest in entomology.
 The society holds meetings with featured speakers, conducts field trips, and supports young entomologists through its Calvert Award.
-It also provides collections and library resources for researchers and publishes three publications on taxonomic, morphological, and ecological studies in entomology.
+It also provides collections and library resources for researchers and produces three publications on taxonomic, morphological, and ecological studies in entomology.